coancea/locref-exercises-uio/gpu-coalescing/README.md

-# Optimizing Spatial Locality by Transposition on GPUs
+# Optimizing Spatial Locality by Transposition on GPUs: Cuda Exercise 2

 See section "Optimizing Spatial Locality by Transposition" in companion lecture slides.